cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough Composite Design Pattern Demo**
   - This is a _structrual_ pattern
-  - This pattern is where objects are composed of multiple parts to create a single entitiy that in turn, becomes the access point for all the parts
+  - This pattern is where objects are composed of multiple parts to create a single entity that, in turn, becomes the access point for all the parts

 ```jsx
 // Composites Pattern Demo Start \\